*This post may contain affiliate links for which I earn commissions.*

 Plus, pears have to be left on the tree until they’ve reached a certain ripeness stage.
 If picked too early, they just won’t ripen at all.
 It’s also quite discouraging to find half-eaten fruit on the ground under the trees.

-So, here are some ideas that my research has uncovered.
+So, whether you have a cherry tree, an apple tree or a whole home orchard, here are some different ways to keep birds out of fruit trees that my research has uncovered.
 I’m going to try some of these to see which ones are successful.

 You need to ensure that the fruit is well within the netting and not against it.
 Unfortunately, the birds will peck at any fruit that is right up against the net.

-While this might be practical for small trees, and I’ve done this in the past, it’s really not ideal for very large trees.
+While this is the best way to protect your ripening fruit, it’s really only feasible for small trees.
+I’ve done this myself in the past but it’s really not ideal for very large trees.
 All my current trees are very mature and tall.
 There’s no way I could successfully cover them with netting.

-The idea here is to thread some thin thread, like fishing line, through the center hole of the CD and then hang these on the branches of the trees.
+The idea here is to thread some thin thread, like fishing line, through the center hole of the CD and then hang these shiny objects on the branches of the trees.

 The CDs are reflective and when the birds see their own reflection, it scares them away.
 There are many people that swear by this method.